wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--enable-stub-cors`: Enable automatic sending of cross-origin (CORS) response headers.
 Defaults to off.

+`--file-id-method`: Allows you to select a stable method for generating file IDs (files created when recording stub mappings).

+* **RANDOM**
+ID is randomly generated 5 digit alphanumeric string.
+This method generates a new ID for every recording, even if the HTTP request and response are identical to previous requests / responses. *This is the default file ID method.*

+* **REQUEST_HASH**
+ID is hash based on the HTTP request.
+Useful if you want to see if responses for a given HTTP request are changing.
+Caution: repeated requests to the same endpoint will overwrite previous responses.

+* **RESPONSE_HASH**
+ID is hash based on the HTTP response.
+Useful to minimize the number of files created when two different HTTP requests produce identical responses.

+* **REQUEST_RESPONSE_HASH**
+ID is a hash based on both the HTTP request and response.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client